weyway/oldway/content/Crafts & Guides/Cosmic Exploration.md

 ## Gear
 Just like any other crafting or gathering activity, you will need appropriate gear for the level of crafts you're trying to do.

-While it will be smoother to get involved in this content with level 100 jobs with proper gear and materia, this content is available as early as level 10 and might be another tool to help you in your leveling.
+While it will be smoother to get involved in this content with level 100 jobs with proper gear and materia, this content is available as early as level 10 and might be another tool to help you in your levelling.

-There is a vendor within **Sinus Ardorum** that will allow you to purchase some very basic gear if you're leveling, however this gear will be the bare minimum to keep you going and crafts will be challenging.
+There is a vendor within **Sinus Ardorum** that will allow you to purchase some very basic gear if you're levelling, however this gear will be the bare minimum to keep you going and crafts will be challenging.

 The NPC name is **Godgyth** and you can find them at X:21.8 Y21.8.
 ![[Pasted image 20250423234943.png]]